Nahal Kziv and the ruins of Montfort Castle

 Type of hike: Circular.

-Difficulty: This hike is somewhat difficult, in that a return section is quite steep, rocky and long, although the rock climbing is not particularly difficult.
-Walking sticks can be helpful for this, as well as maneuvering on the six stream crossings.
-Alternatively, accept that on at least one of the crossings your feet could get wet and bring appropriate footwear.
+Difficulty: This hike is slightly difficult, in that the return section is quite steep, rocky and long, and the rock climbing is mildly difficult.
+Walking sticks can be helpful for this, as well as for maneuvering on rocks for the six stream crossings.
+Alternatively, you can accept that your feet will get wet and bring appropriate footwear.
+You can skip the return section and just go back the way you came.
+This is then an easy hike all the way.

 Why was Montfort Castle built in such an out of the way place?

 Montfort Castle was the principal castle of the Teutonic Knights, a Catholic, monastic, German military order.
-It was built not so much for its military significance, but as the main administrative center for the order.
+This castle was built not so much for its military significance, but as the main administrative center for their order.
 This accounts for its isolated location on a spur of a hill on the south bank of Nahal Kziv.

 The Teutonic Knights were not the first to build here.
-A French family, de Milly, established a farming estate here after this place was captured from the Muslims in 1099 during the First Crusade.
-However, Saladin defeated the Crusaders at the Battle of Hattin in 1187 and this brought their Kingdom of Jerusalem to an end.
-Nevertheless, some of this territory was reconquered from the Muslims during the Third Crusade (1189-1192) under the leadership of King Richard I of England, usually know as Richard the Lionheart.
-It was much smaller than the previous Kingdom of Jerusalem and encompassed only the Coastal Plain and the Galilee, but not Jerusalem.
+A French family, de Milly, established a farming estate after the area was captured from the Muslims in 1099 during the First Crusade.
+However, the Crusaders were defeated at the Battle of Hattin in 1187 and this brought their Kingdom of Jerusalem to an end, including this farming estate.
+Some of their former territory was reconquered from the Muslims during the Third Crusade (1189-1192) under the leadership of King Richard I of England, usually know as Richard the Lionheart.
+However, their new kingdom was much smaller than the previous Kingdom of Jerusalem and encompassed only the Coastal Plain and the Galilee, and not Jerusalem.
 Its capital was Acre.

-The Teutonic Knights order were facing competition from the two other military monastic orders, the Knights Hospitaller and Knights Templar, and they decided, therefore, to leave Acre and fortify this property which they had purchased from the de Milly family.
-It was eventually captured by the Mamlukes in 1271 after a previously unsuccessful siege five years earlier, and they were the ones who destroyed much of the castle.
+The Teutonic Knights faced competition from the two other military monastic orders, the Knights Hospitaller and Knights Templar, and they decided to leave Acre and fortify this property which they had purchased from the de Milly family.
+The fortress was eventually captured and destroyed by the Mamlukes in 1271 after a previously unsuccessful siege five years earlier.

 THE HIKE: